-At April 30, 2023, we had cash, cash equivalents and restricted cash of \$103.5 million, which consisted primarily of bank deposits and money market funds.
+At July 31, 2023, we had cash, cash equivalents and restricted cash of \$103.4 million, which consisted primarily of bank deposits and money market funds.
 Interest-earning instruments carry a degree of interest rate risk.
 However, our historical interest income has not fluctuated significantly.
 A hypothetical 10% change in interest rates would not have had a material impact on our financial results included in this Quarterly Report on Form 10-Q. We do not enter into investments for trading or speculative purposes and have not used any derivative financial instruments to manage our interest rate risk exposure.

 On February 11, 2022, we entered into a senior secured revolving credit facility of up to \$50.0 million.
-Borrowings bear interest, at the Company's option, at: (i) a base rate equal to the greater of (a) the lender's "prime rate," (b) the federal funds rate plus 0.50%, and (c) the BSBY rate plus 1.00%, plus a margin of 0.00% (provided that the base rate shall not be less than 0.00%); or (ii) the BSBY rate (provided that the BSBY shall not be less than 0.00%); or (ii) the BSBY rate (provided that the BSBY shall not be less than 0.00%), plus a margin of 1.00%.
+Borrowings bear interest, at the Company's option, at: (i) a base rate equal to the greater of (a) the lender's "prime rate," (b) the federal funds rate plus 0.50%, and (c) the BSBY rate plus 1.00%, plus a margin of 0.00% (provided that the base rate shall not be less than 0.00%); or (ii) the BSBY rate (provided that the BSBY shall not be less than 0.00%), plus a margin of 1.00%.
 As a result, we are exposed to increased interest rate risk as we make draws.
-At April 30, 2023, we had \$15.0 million outstanding under the Credit Facility.
-We are exposed to the risk of increasing interest rates as the Credit Facility is at a variable interest rate.
-As of April 30, 2023, the applicable interest rate was 5.91%.
-A hypothetical 100 basis point change in interest rates would not have had a material impact on our financial results included in this Quarterly Report on Form 10-Q. See Note 11, "Revolving Credit Facility" of the notes to our unaudited condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional information.
+At July 31, 2023, we had no amounts outstanding under the Credit Facility.
+See Note 11, "Revolving Credit Facility" of the notes to our unaudited condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional information.